 - PEANUT BUTTER BAD FOR DIABETICS

-- peanut butter ok for diabetics
+- the hazards of peanut butter for diabetics

 - TZDs may Reduce Cancer Risk in Diabetes Patients